tonyfast/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 The doctor is required to find a diagnosis for `Y` based on the symptoms `X` presented by the patient.
 We can understand the range of possible outcomes as `Y = {W1, W2, W3, W4, W5}`.

-Check: What rules do you think we could come up with to explain these different possible outcomes?
+What rules do you think we could come up with to explain these different possible outcomes?
 Don't worry about writing real code, just work through it logically.

+> Check: Ask students to work in pairs and come up with 2-3 examples, then review as a class.

 <summary>
 <details>